Amirelo/Florist-Shop-ReactNative/README.md

 2. npm start
 3. npm run android

-Go to Sign Up Screen and create new account
+Go to Sign Up Screen and create new account or Sign In with Google Account

-Test account:
-   username: test@gmail.com
-   password: 123456